harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *I think logically and write codes for the computers to do the same.*

 *Cleopatra to Antony, "Go, fight that uprising.
 Be a military leader!
 Be a Caesar".
-"I'm no Caesar". -* Shakespeare *(*Antony and Cleopatra)
+"I'm no Caesar". ---* Shakespeare *(*Antony and Cleopatra)

 *Life is like a game of Jenga.
 No matter how well you craft it, eventually, it's going to fall.
 You might try a ton of strategies and tactics but nothing can prevent it.
 Not like a jigsaw puzzle that if you try hard and long enough, you will make it.*

 *Enter with a bang and close the door on your way back!*

-*You don't get points for living in pain. -* Krishna Das (Pain, Dalai Lama and Hanuman, Spotify Workshop)
+*You don't get points for living in pain. ---* Krishna Das (Pain, Dalai Lama and Hanuman, Spotify Workshop)

 *...lost in the forests...* - Rig Veda

-*Don't get sloppy.
-It's the little things that trip you up.* - The Age of Adaline

-*"Nothing in this world can take the place of persistence.
-Talent will not; nothing is more common than unsuccessful men with talent.
-Genius will not; unrewarded genius is almost a proverb.
-Education will not; the world is full of educated derelicts.
-Persistence and determination alone are omnipotent.
-The slogan Press On! has solved and always will solve the problems of the human race.* - Calvin Coolidge.
-(Also in The Founder)